-Our project was formed by volunteers at Westbury Arts Centre and Transition Town Milton Keynes to get our community working together to create a permanent culture that benefits everyone; working with nature to create a low-maintenance, self-sustaining and productive space.
+Our project was formed by volunteers at Westbury Arts Centre and Transition Town Milton Keynes, and is supported by funding from MK Community Foundation, to get our community working together to create a permanent culture that benefits everyone; working with nature to create a low-maintenance, self-sustaining and productive space.

 The idea is for our community garden to be built by our volunteers, where we learn from each other and help one another along the way.